Hoboken Office | 201-656-0115

 Mr. Eismeier has been integrally involved in numerous, complex underwritings for NW Capital Markets.
 In 2011, he worked with the Union County Utilities Authority to structure $136,745,000 Resource Recovery Facility Lease Revenue Bonds and $69,080,000 Solid Waste System Revenue Bonds, which transactions have collectively strengthened Union County’s solid waste system and provided numerous financial benefits to Union County, the Authority and the municipalities of Union County.
-Mr. Eismeier has also structured debt offerings for the Union County Improvement Authority, the Trenton Parking Authority, the Kearny Municipal Utilities Authority, the County of Bergen, the Bergen County Improvement Authority and the Jersey City Municipal Utilities Authority.
+Mr. Eismeier has also structured debt offerings for the Union County Improvement Authority, the Bergen County Improvement Authority, the Jersey City Municipal Utilities Authority, the Trenton Parking Authority, the Kearny Municipal Utilities Authority and Stafford Township.

 Mr. Eismeier has also advised municipalities during the implementation of redevelopment projects.
-In this role, he has analyzed developer pro-forma financial projections, prepared projections of PILOT revenues and municipal/schools costs, and negotiated with developers on behalf of the municipality.
+In this role, he has analyzed developer pro-forma financial projections, prepared projections of PILOT revenues and municipal/schools costs and negotiated with developers on behalf of the municipality.
 Mr. Eismeier’s redevelopment consulting work has helped ensure that his clients receive the greatest possible benefit from redevelopment projects.
-His redevelopment consulting clients have included the City of Newark, the City of Jersey City, the Borough of Holmdel, the City of Linden, the City of Paterson, the City of Plainfield and the City of Asbury Park.”
+His redevelopment consulting clients have included the City of Newark, the City of Jersey City, the Borough of Holmdel, the City of Linden, the City of East Orange, the City of Plainfield and the City of Asbury Park.

 Prior to joining NW Financial, Mr. Eismeier served as an intern in the White House Office of Political Affairs in the fall of 2008.
 As a White House intern, Tim performed research in electoral politics, helped to coordinate efforts between the White House and various political campaigns, and assisted in the day to day operations of the Office of Political Affairs.
 Tim also served as an intern at NW Financial in the summers of 2008 and 2009.